 Cerebellar Ataxia Treatment

-There’s no specific treatment available for ataxia.
-The treatment for ataxia depends on the cause of disease.
+There’s no specific treatment available for cerebellum and ataxia.
+The treatment for ataxia disorder depends on the cause of disease.
 When ataxia occurs due to viral disease, a full recovery is usually expected without any specific treatment.
 However when ataxia is caused by conditions such as cerebral palsy or multiple sclerosis, it is not treatable.
 In these conditions, doctors prescribe treatments only to relieve symptoms which include

 Use of Adaptive Device-